How to care for a Philodendron Birkin

 This plant doesn't like low-light situations.
 When it doesn't get enough sunlight, two things will happen.
 The first thing you'll notice is that the plant starts to grow towards a light source.
 The second thing is that the bright white lines on its leaves will start to fade to dark green.

-The best soil for your Philodendron Birkin
+What is the best soil for a Philodendron Birkin?

 When we keep all of these things in mind, the perfect soil for your Philodendron Birkin is a mixture of these ingredients: